What type of experience should I specify in a Kitchen Porter job description?

 Deciding between entry-level and experienced candidates depends on your kitchen's needs and the complexity of the tasks involved.
 If the role involves basic tasks and you have the capacity to train, entry-level candidates can be ideal.
 However, for high-volume or specialised kitchens, experienced candidates might be necessary to handle the pace and specific skills required.

-Common misunderstanding: Entry-level candidates cannot handle high-pressure kitchen environments.
+Common misunderstanding: New candidates can't handle high-pressure kitchens

 Entry-level candidates, with the right traits and training, can thrive in high-pressure environments.
-It's about the individual's adaptability and willingness to learn, rather than just their prior experience.
+It's about the person's adaptability and willingness to learn, rather than just their past experience.

-Even experienced candidates will require some training to adapt to the specific processes and culture of your kitchen.
-It's important to plan for an orientation period to help even the most experienced hires integrate smoothly.
+Even experienced candidates need some training to adapt to your kitchen's specific processes and culture.
+It's important to plan for an orientation period to help even the most experienced staff integrate smoothly.

 Is it beneficial to mention if training will be provided for new hires?